samirettali/kali/README.md

 It uses Vagrant to create the virtual machine on Virtualbox and Ansible to install and configure the software and the tools.

-In the `Vagrantfile` there are the settings for the VM, I've assigned 8 cores , 8 gigabytes of RAM and I forwarded some ports.
+In the `Vagrantfile` there are the settings for the VM, I've assigned 8 cores, 8 gigabytes of RAM and I forwarded some ports.

 You can read the `Playbook.yml` file that contains all the tools that will be installed.
 Some of them are from the official repositories, some are compiled